This page will be updated by end of September 2025.

 Upgrades

-Upgrading of schemes is only available until the upgrade deadline 5 June 2024 4pm.
-After this date, no further upgrades will be offered.
+Upgrading offer matches will continue until the upgrade deadline 4 June 2026 4pm.
+After this date, no further upgrades will be offered and swapping of schemes is not permitted.

 Important: Upgrades